 Fourteen out of the 16 participants correctly identified the active bracelet, 2 of the total did not know which bracelet was active and no one thought the placebo was the active bracelet.

 Results of this double blind crossover pilot study demonstrate that the Energy Armor Bracelet produces a highly significant increase in performance for 15 out of 16 of the tests of flexibility, strength, endurance left and that were conducted (stretch and reach, balance, right hand strength, bicep curl repetitions to failure, maximum sit ups in 30 seconds, maximum push ups in 30 seconds, maximum peak and average speed, peak and average watts, peak and average watts per kilogram, and distance) except bicep curl maximum weight.
-This high level of significance demonstrates improvement in athletic performance with the Energy Armor Bracelet.
+This high level of significance demonstrates improvement in flexibility, strength, endurance with the Energy Armor Bracelet.
 Results demonstrated an increase of nearly 80% in some subjects and the average was an increase of nearly 20%.

 In contrast, the placebo bracelet produced decreases in two of the outcome measures.
 It is not certain why the placebo bracelet produced a significant increase in four of the tests, although the p-values were substantially lower for placebo than active.
 Furthermore, there was a highly significant difference between the active and placebo bracelets in all tests of strength, balance, flexibility and endurance except peal watts and maximum bicep curl test.